Employment

 - Formal Panel Interview and Personal Interview with Police Command Staff

-- Applicant photographed and fingerprinted at CPD Headquarters on same day
+- Applicants are photographed and fingerprinted at CPD Headquarters on the same day.

 - Chief's Selection - The Chief of Police will select which eligible applicants will receive further consideration for hire. -Applicants are not present.